getndazn/kopytko-framework/docs/renderer.md

 and re-rendered.

 Please note that in an edge case, because children event listeners are set before the parent component is mounted, it is possible that the `setState` method is called before the component was mounted.
-In such case, state update will be delayed right after the `componentDidMount` lifecycle method call.
+A common trigger is Roku's `observeFieldScoped` platform behaviour: if a field already holds a non-default value at the time the observation is registered, the callback fires **synchronously** in the same call stack.
+This can happen when a child component fetches data from cache and sets a result field before the parent has finished mounting.

+In this case the partial state is queued internally, applied to the component state in `setComponentMounted`, and a re-render is scheduled automatically on the next processor tick — after `componentDidMount` has returned.

 An example usage of the component state in the render() method:
 ```brightscript